qsaucy/I_am_a_robot/README.md

 # I am a robot
-I'am a robot is a bachelor project to help pentesters to automatise web attacks.
+I'am a robot is a bachelor project to help pentesters to automatize web attacks.
 This project targets to solve recaptcha v2 without user interaction.
 The project use machine learning to solve captcha.

 Google use 2 types of captcha.
 The first use 9 distinct pictures, the second split in 16 part a single picture.
 The way to solve is very different.
 The first captcha can be split in 9 pictures and trying to know if this has or not the label.
 For the second the model have to draw a mask and identify in which sub picture the mask is.

 The following data have been collect between 21.05.21 and 28.05.21.
-The ratio can change in the futur
+The ratio can change in the future

 The ratio between 3x3 and 4x4 is not balanced and it is about 70% 3x3 and 30% 4x4.